stephancasas/presto/README.md

 Considering the component definition for `App`, we already know that any attributes we apply to a component expression will be applied to the root element within that component.
 However, those familiar with Alpine know that the `x-for` attribute can only be applied to a `<template>` element, and the component definition for `NoteThumbnail` uses a `<div>` as its root.

 We could just wrap the root `<div>` inside of a `<template>` within the component definition, but suppose we want to use our thumbnail component elsewhere within our app?
 With it wrapped inside of a `<template>` tag, we might lose the ability to reuse it.
-Instead, the expression for `NoteThumbnail` in `Sidebar` applies the Snowblade `$$wrap` attribute, which will wrap the component definition in a specified tag (in this case, a `<template>` tag) before applying any additional attribute logic.
+Instead, the expression for `NoteThumbnail` in `Sidebar` applies the Presto `$$wrap` attribute, which will wrap the component definition in a specified tag (in this case, a `<template>` tag) before applying any additional attribute logic.
 In this way, when the component's HTML is rendered, it will look like this:

 ```html
 <template x-for="note in notes">